ryan-thomas32/megr2157-portfolio/docs/assignments/A04/index.md

 <img width="652" height="853" alt="image" src="https://github.com/user-attachments/assets/4c4ef45e-a528-4f99-a633-f10f72e99a5c" />

 ## Decide
-My first decision when designing my motor mount was to make it from ABS plastic because its properties fit my design, and I know ABS is a very common printing filament in real-world use.
+My first decision when designing my motor mount was to make it from ABS plastic because its properties fit my design requirements, and I know ABS is a very common printing filament in real-world applications.
 Secondly, I chose a front feature plate width of 40mm for feature one.
 This fits the 28 mm motor body with room on each side and leaves space for the 22 mm screw pattern, plus plenty of space from the shaft to the edge.
 Thirdly, I used the full 18mm length of the motor shaft as the lever arm since the load is applied to the tip of the shaft.
 Lastly, I chose two arms for feature two instead of a solid bottom.
 A solid bottom would have been very thick and, in my view, would have bent more easily.
 This gave two arms that resist bending and use less filament.
 ## Communicate
 This assignment was really fun and really challenging at the same time.
 I found it difficult because I hadn't done much with bending or moments of inertia, so getting up to speed was a bit of a challenge.
 After that, designing and drawing the mountain cat was really enjoyable, since we had a lot of freedom to do what we wanted and try different things to see how they worked.
 I ended up trying to have two arms as my fixed feature attaching to the wall, which I think worked out pretty well in the end.
 It might add extra complexity and time to complete this assignment, but overall it took me around 10 hours, which is about the same as the other assignments.
 So the difficulty felt about on par with the others too, but in the future I don't really think I need to worry too much about time management, since I feel like I did pretty well on this one even though I rushed at the last minute.
 ## Appendix